How does the UK state pension work for migrants?

 Claiming from inside Northern Ireland

-Claiming from outside the UK – EEA countries
+Claiming from outside the UK: EEA countries prior to 31 December 2020

 You can find out which countries are in the EEA by looking at our page EU and EEA countries.